 What is a Medical Card?

-All patients that are registered with a GP Practice should hold a current Medical Card.
+Some patients that are registered with a GP Practice will hold a current Medical Card.

 The Medical Card contains the following: